 In [2], Anderson gives a comprehensive overview on physical security.
-An example HSM that they cite is the IBM 4758 HSM whose details are laid out in depth in [19].
-This HSM is an example of an industry-standard construction.
-Although its turn of the century design is now a bit dated, the construction techniques of the physical security mechanisms have not evolved much in the last two decades.
-Besides some auxiliary temperature and radiation sensors to guard against attacks on the built-in SRAM memory, the module's main security barrier uses the traditional construction of a flexible mesh foil wrapped around the module's core.
+An example 105 HSM that he cites is the IBM 4758, the details of which are laid out in depth in [19].
+This 106 HSM is an example of an industry-standard construction.
+Although its turn of the century design is now a bit dated, the construction techniques of the physical security mechanisms 108 have not evolved much in the last two decades.
+Besides some auxiliary temperature and 109 radiation sensors to guard against attacks on the built-in SRAM memory, the module's main security barrier uses the common construction of a flexible mesh foil wrapped around the module's core.
 In [19], the authors state that the module monitors this mesh for short circuits, open circuits and conductivity.
-The fundamental approach to tamper detection and construction is similar to other commercial offerings [16, 4, 2, 10].
+Other commercial offerings use a fundamentally 113 similar approach to tamper detection [16, 4, 2, 10].
+114

-Shifting our focus from industry use to the academic state of the art, in [8], Immler et al. describe an HSM based on precise capacitance measurements of a security mesh, creating a PUF from the mesh.
-In contrast to traditional meshes, the mesh they use consists of a large number of individual traces (more than 30 in their example).
-Their concept promises a very high degree of protection.
+115 Shifting our focus from industry use to the academic state of the art, in [8], Immler 116 et al. describe an HSM based on precise capacitance measurements of a security mesh, 117 creating a PUF from the mesh.
+In contrast to traditional meshes, the mesh they use 118 consists of a large number of individual traces (more than 30 in their example).
+Their 119 concept promises a very high degree of protection.
 The main disadvantages of their concept are a limitation in covered area and component height, as well as the high cost of the advanced analog circuitry required for monitoring.
 A core component of their design is that they propose its use as a PUF to allow for protection even when powered off, similar to a smart card-but the design is not limited to this use.

-In [21], Tobisch et al. describe a construction technique for a hardware security module that is based around commodity WiFi hardware inside a conductive enclosure.
-In their design, an RF transmitter transmits a reference signal into the RF cavity formed by the conductive enclosure.
+In [21].
+Tobisch et al. describe a construction technique for a hardware security module 124 that is based around commodity WiFi hardware inside a conductive enclosure.
+In their 125 design, an RF transmitter transmits a reference signal into the RF cavity formed by the 126 conductive enclosure.
 One or more receivers listen for the signal's reflections and use them to characterize the RF cavity w.r.t. phase and frequency response.
-Their fundamental assumption is that the RF behavior of the cavity is inscrutable from the outside, and that even a small disturbance anywhere within the volume of the cavity will cause a significant change in its RF response.
+Their fundamental 128 assumption is that the RF behavior of the cavity is inscrutable from the outside, and that 129 130 even a small disturbance anywhere within the volume of the cavity will cause a significant change in its RF response.
 A core component of the work of Tobisch et al. [21] is that they use commodity WiFi hardware to reduce the cost of the HSM's sensing circuitry.
-The resulting system is likely both much cheaper and capable of protecting a much larger security envelope than designs using finely patterned foil security meshes such as [8], at the cost of worse and less predictable security guarantees.
-Where [21] use electromagnetic radiation, Vrijaldenhoven in [23] uses ultrasound waves travelling on a surface acoustic wave (SAW) device to a similar end.
+132 The resulting system is likely both much cheaper and capable of protecting a much larger 133 security envelope than designs using finely patterned foil security meshes such as [8], at 134 the cost of worse and less predictable security guarantees.
+Where [21] use electromagnetic 135 radiation, Vrijaldenhoven in [23] uses ultrasound waves travelling on a surface acoustic 136 wave (SAW) device to a similar end.